AshladBP/g-t-ai/python/README.md

 2. Choose a level for training.
 3. Monitor the training progress and use the provided controls to manage the process.
 4. Save your trained model for later use.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is open source and available under the [MIT License](LICENSE).